Picture of waste pile.

 Subarea Västervik

 In the spring of 2024, initial sampling was conducted of most of the area’s known mineral occurrences.
 From June to September, bedrock mapping was performed in the northern parts of the project area (see map).
-A total of 839 locations were documented for rock types and other geological data, information which has been incorporated in SGU’s Bedrock observations database.
+A total of 839 locations were documented for rock types and other geological data, information which will be incorporated in SGU’s Bedrock observations database.
 Additionally, 74 samples were collected from outcrops and waste piles and sent for full geochemical characterisation.
-Another 77 samples were collected for petrophysical measurements (density, magnetic susceptibility and electrical conductivity).
 Five samples were taken for radiometric age determination.
-Mapping and sampling will continue in 2025.

 A vein of biotite, magnetite, fluorapatite and xenotime-(Y) in a strongly foliated granite.
 Olserum.
 Photo: Stefan Andersson.